Local Offer Description

 - 1.1: How does the setting identify children with additional needs or SEND?

 You Your child is assigned a key person before starting at Birch Hill Preschool.
-You and your child have the chance to meet your key person at your home and you are encouraged to visit us for a play as often as you like.
+You and your child are encouraged to visit us for a play as often as you like, where you will also have the chance to meet your key person.
 At these sessions we will start to build a relationship that will help with settling in and gain information to use as a starting point in your child’s learning and development.

 The key person will observe your child at least once a week and use these observations to track their progress against the Early Years Development Matters.
 They will also plan activities to carry out with your child, review after the event and decide other activities to continually advance their development.
-If an area of concern is highlighted, along with your input, we will create an Individual Education Plan (IEP) to target and support your child to ensure they continue to progress in their development.
+If an area of concern is highlighted, along with your input, we will create SMART targets and support your child to ensure they continue to progress in their development.
 All staff are aware of the plans so that everyone can support your child and you, the parent.
 We will also use other professional’s reports if available.